 Drug Sentencing Penalties: Factors and Federal Offenses

-- Quantity – Penalty depends on the quantity found in your possession.
+- Quantity in possession: Penalty depends on the quantity found in your possession.

-- Selling – Penalties are more severe if you are intending to sell drugs.
+- Selling: Penalties are more severe if you intended to sell drugs.

 What Makes a Drug Crime a Federal Offense?